thedarkwriter/courseware-lms-content/courses/published/get_hiera_2.md

 So what happened to the details?
 Now they're in two separate files, one for each app tier.
 They go in the same directory as `common.yaml`

-Here's the prod tier, we'll call it `prod.yaml`
+Here's the prod tier datasource, we'll call it `prod.yaml`
 <pre>
 ---
 dns_server: 'proddns.puppetlabs.vm'
 </pre>

-And here's the dev tier, we'll call it `dev.yaml`
+And here's the dev tier datasource, we'll call it `dev.yaml`
 <pre>
 ---
 dns_server: 'devdns.puppetlabs.vm'